vedantvakharia/Jarvis/source/content/CIEF/CIEF Overview.md

 ### Bankimchandra Chatterjee (1838-1894)

 - Studied at the University of Calcutta, of which he was one of the first graduates.
-- Wrote his debut novel Rajmohan's Wife (1864) in English — it is the first Indian novel written in English.
+- Wrote his debut novel Rajmohan's Wife (1864) in English — it is the first Indian novel written in English which was serialized into a magazine called Indian Field.
-- Gave up literary writing in English and switched to writing in his mother-tongue Bengali.
+- Gave up literary writing in English after the 1st novel and switched to writing in his mother-tongue Bengali.
+The 1st bengali novel was durgesh nandini.
 - Wrote 13 influential novels in Bengali.
 - His novels firmly established prose as a literary vehicle for the Bengali language and helped create in India a school of fiction on the European model